contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `maximized`
-`maximized`: configuration option determines whether the terminal window should be maximized when the specified profile is activated.
+configuration option determines whether the terminal window should be maximized when the specified profile is activated.
 Maximizing a window expands it to fill the entire available space on the screen, excluding the taskbar or other system elements.
 ``` yaml
 profiles:
   profile_name: